 Slow your speed—Drive for the conditions.
-Remember that the posted speed limit is not always the safe speed to drive.
-When you see a plow coming towards you, gently decelerate so that as you pass the plow you are moving at a reduced speed.
-It also helps to slowly pull over to the right as far as possible while you are decelerating.
+The posted speed limit is not always a safe speed to drive.
+When you see a plow coming toward you, gently decelerate and give it plenty of room to get by.

-Keep alert—Be mentally prepared to meet another vehicle or a plow as you drive around each corner.
+Keep alert—Be mentally prepared to meet other vehicles as you drive around each corner.

-Give em space—When following a vehicle or a plow, do not follow closely.
-Remember that the standard rule for following another vehicle, the “Two-second Rule,” is designed for driving on dry roads.
-In winter conditions you will need much more distance to stop if the other vehicle encounters an obstacle in the road, which is common.
+Give 'em space—When following a vehicle or plow, do not follow closely.
+The standard "two-second" rule for following a vehicle applies only on dry roads.
+In winter conditions, you will need much more braking time and distance if the other vehicle makes a sudden stop.

-Stay in your lane—Never drive in the wrong lane because it has been plowed and your lane has not.
-Do not drive in another vehicle’s tracks when the tracks do not stay in your lane.
+Stay in your lane—Never drive in the wrong lane, even if it has been plowed and your lane has not.

-Make your presence known—Don’t assume that another vehicle sees you.
-Visibility is often poor due to blind spots, ice- or fog-covered windows, white-outs, or darkness.
-When driving in the vicinity of a plow, turn on your headlights and even your emergency lights to make yourself more noticeable.
+Make your presence known—Don’t assume that other vehicles can see you.
+They may have limited visibility due to falling snow, ice- or fog-covered windows, and blind corners.
+When driving near a plow, turn on your headlights and even your emergency lights to make yourself more noticeable.